pmizel/DevMentor.TestEngine/README.md

 DevMentor.TestEngine
 ====================

-Fast and parallel testengine to support different test frameworks
+fast and parallel testengine written in c# to support different test frameworks

-NUnit, VisualStudio UnitTest, MSTest, PerfSuite.Test ...
+NUnit, VisualStudio UnitTest, MSTest, PerfSuite.Test, ...

 ###one line of code